nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 Registration for the March 2023 nf-core hackathon is now OPEN! 🎉

-Please sign up [here](https://seqera.typeform.com/mar23hackathon) or in the widget below 👇
+You can sign up [here](https://seqera.typeform.com/mar23hackathon) or in the widget below 👇

+> Please note that registration for local sites will close on March 17.
+Registration for attending online will stay open until the event.

 <div data-tf-widget="x3rn8866" style="width:100%;height:500px;color:#FFFFFF;"></div>

-## Local events
+## Local sites

 We are trying something new! 🚀